 Help our Hedgehogs Appeal

-Our Hedgehog Watch survey is now closed.
-Thank you to all who have contributed – we have had over 3000 results!
 You can still contribute to hedgehog conservation by donating to our Help our Hedgehogs appeal.
-All money raised will go towards hedgehog conservation by funding a hedgehog officer to identify the gaps in our knowledge currently hindering hedgehog conservation.
+All money raised will go towards hedgehog conservation by funding a hedgehog officer and camera traps to identify the gaps in our knowledge currently hindering hedgehog conservation.

 Save the Water Vole

 Every year, many miles of habitat occupied by water voles is cleared by strimming.
 The idea is that water voles will move out of areas designated for development, and create new burrow systems elsewhere.

 From mid-August 2016, the Mammal Society worked alongside WildCRU at the University of Oxford to assess the threat posed to water vole populations by strimming, and attempt to identify workable solutions.
 The results of this work will be acted on by Statutory Nature Conservation Organisations.

 To find out more about the project, please visit the WildCRU website here.

 Our Water Vole Mitigation Handbook provides guidance on the recent changes in licensing requirements for water vole mitigation and is now available from NHBS here.

 Help save water voles by purchasing The Water Vole by Christine Gregory

 In the race to rescue one of Britain’s best-loved native animals, the Mammal Society is joining forces with Vertebrate Publishing to raise support for its Save the Water Vole campaign.